|

 or flash navigation, search engines can not spider javascript

 menus.
-Adding a site map link is just not good enough, if
+Adding a site map link is just not good enough,

-considered relevant and will not rank well.
+will not be considered relevant and will not rank well.

 6. Valid Code

-Observing the conventions of HTML are a necessity, if
+Observing the conventions of HTML are a necessity,

 7. Keyword Stuffing

-Keyword stuffing is a technique where a long list of
+Keyword stuffing is a technique where a long list

-repetitive keywords, sometimes related sometimes unrelated
+of repetitive keywords, sometimes related sometimes

-ranking for any length of time.
+inflate a websites ranking for any length of time.

 8. Avoid Session IDs

-Webpages within a website that uses session IDs or "ID="
+Webpages within a website that uses session IDs

-It is assumed by many search engines that when ID= appears
+by search engines.
+It is assumed by many search engines

-in the URL, that the webpage does not contain unique content
+that when ID= appears in the URL, that the webpage does

-and that the webpage is not in need of indexing.
-Avoid using
+not contain unique content and that the webpage is not

-ID= on dynamic or static web pages.
+in need of indexing.
+Avoid using ID= on dynamic or static

 9. Nice Neighbors

 Avoid listing the website in link farms.
-Search engines

-well.

-Many will say that there are no rules to search

-engine optimization, they might be right, but the fact remains

-that webmasters can influence their search engine ranking

-through the tips above.
-Attempting to trick or fool the

-search engines is a sure fire way to become banned.
 Search

+website rank well.

+Many will say that there are no rules

+to search engine optimization, they might be right,

+but the fact remains that webmasters can influence their

+search engine ranking through the tips above.
+Attempting

+to trick or fool the search engines is a sure fire way

-engines have the ability to provide a consistent and steady
+to become banned.
+Search engines have the ability to

-stream of traffic to websites, that stream can become a
+websites, that stream can become a trickle if you attempt

-trickle if you attempt to deceive.
+to deceive.

 About the Author: